ansible/ansible/docsite/rst/intro_windows.rst

 Active Directory Support
 ++++++++++++++++++++++++

-If you wish to connect to domain accounts published through Active Directory (as opposed to local accounts created on the remote host), you will need to install the "python-kerberos" module and the MIT krb5 libraries it depends on.
+If you wish to connect to domain accounts published through Active Directory (as opposed to local accounts created on the remote host), you will need to install the "python-kerberos" module on the Ansible control host (and the MIT krb5 libraries it depends on).
+The Ansible control host also requires a properly configured computer account in Active Directory.

 Installing python-kerberos dependencies
 ---------------------------------------